kizito9898/IT-Documentation/Level-RMM/Level-RMM-Automation.md

 - Ran the test → It worked → System rebooted (**Success**).
 ![Screenshot](images/screenshot783.jpg)
 ---
-# O
+# OsQuery Monitor- Uptime

-- Reached out to Level library & imported behavior.
+- Reached out to Level library & imported the
 - Installed updates on my **Server 2022** and checked logs.
 ---
 # Automation on Windows Server 2022